- Travel advice & representations

 France, as a neighbouring country and founding member of the European Union (EU), is a priority partner of Swiss foreign policy.
 Relations between the two countries are governed by numerous bilateral treaties as well as by a series of agreements concluded between Switzerland and the EU.

-Switzerland and France share a border of almost 600 km in length.
-Cross-border exchanges are very intensive, especially in the Geneva conurbation, the Lake Geneva and Mont-Blanc regions, the upper Rhine and along the Jura chain.
-More than 170,000 people cross the Swiss-French border every day to work in Switzerland.
+Switzerland and France share a border of almost 600km in length.
+Cross-border exchanges are very intensive, especially in the Geneva conurbation, the Lake Geneva and Mont Blanc regions, the Upper Rhine and along the Jura Arc region.
+More than 180,000 people cross the Swiss-French border every day to work in Switzerland.

 France and Switzerland also conduct regular exchanges on current international issues and on cooperation in multilateral bodies.

-In 2017, over 195,700 Swiss nationals were registered with the Swiss embassy and consulates-general in France.
+In 2019, approximately 200,000 Swiss nationals were registered with the Swiss embassy and consulates general in France.
 Swiss nationals in France form the largest Swiss community abroad.

 In 1798 Switzerland opened its first diplomatic representation abroad, in Paris, and as a result, a Swiss consulate was soon opened in Bordeaux.
 At the end of the 19th century France was the only nation with a diplomatic representation in Bern.